danielbrendel/hortusfox-web/CONTRIBUTING.md

 ## Docker / docker compose

-The project's main purpose is the HortusFox app.
-Thus there is only a minimum docker setup provided.
-There are many specific uses cases and deployment tools available and the project can hardly support all of them.
-In conclusion you can expand on the current docker setup, but pull requests for docker specific changes will be rejected unless they address security vulnerabilities or bug fixes.
+The primary purpose of this project is the HortusFox app, so only a minimal Docker setup is provided.
+Since there are many specific use cases and deployment tools, the project cannot reasonably support all of them.
+You are welcome to expand on the current Docker setup for your own needs, but pull requests with Docker-specific changes will be rejected unless they address security vulnerabilities or bug fixes.